kammitama5/kammitama5.github.io/_posts/2017-6-7-Wednesday-June-7th.md

   the requirements.
 She already has a workshop github-repo up.

+- She says we will be using OSS Tensorflow.
+Awesome!

-  I have $700 in credits
+- I have $700 in credits
   for Google Cloud, from Google IO, so it seems sort of like a "stars-align" scenario. :)